 - Products possibly getting damaged when they're shipped back

 - The possibility of losing customers due to an unsatisfactory experience

 The rate at which your online store receives returns will have an impact on your profit margins.
 According to Paazl, online retail businesses can expect return rates between 25-40%, versus brick and mortar stores who average an 8% return rate.

 Another study on eCommerce returns statistics shows that return deliveries continue to increase.
 In the US, they are estimated to cost $550 billion by 2020, making it an issue that simply won't go away.

 According to Optoro, here are the categories that get returned the most:

 - Outdoor & Sports Gear

 If your store sells any of the above products, it's necessary for you to have and maintain a return policy for your eCommerce store.
-Customers look for it before buying from you, and it's reported that they are happier and more willing to purchase from a retailer again if the eCommerce returns process is seamless.
+Customers look for it before buying from you, and it's reported that they are happier and more willing to purchase from a retailer again if the eCommerce returns policy and process is seamless.
 Since you want their business, you'll just have to play along.

 Why eCommerce has a higher return rate than traditional retail